 The student told school administrators, who passed the tip along to the Greece Police Department.

 The tip rapidly expanded into a full-blown investigation that involved the FBI, state police, and local law enforcement from other towns.
 The next day, after executing search warrants, police arrested the student who'd shown the photo, along with three men between the ages of 18 and 20.
-They’d stockpiled weapons and explosives, allegedly as part of a plan to bomb Islamberg, a small Muslim community near New York City.
+They’d stockpiled weapons and explosives, allegedly as part of a plan to bomb Islamberg, a small Muslim community 140 miles northwest of New York City.

 “If they had carried out this plot, which every indication is that they were going to, people would have died," Greece Police Chief Patrick Phelan told reporters Tuesday.
 "I don't know how many and who, but people would have died."